MGhassab/LowPower/README.md

 **Dr. Foshati**

-*This article is the replication of a paper titled as follows and have 2 Sectio, edge detection and RGB To YCbCr convertor that using approximate and memoization techniques for reduce the power consumption:*
+*This article is the replication of a paper titled as follows and have 2 Sectio, edge detection and RGB To YCbCr convertor that using approximation and memoization for reduce the power consumption:*
 > Low Power FPGA Design Using Memoization-Based Approximate Computing